 Salt-Free Water Conditioner

-Salt-free water conditioners are becoming a more popular choice nowadays for people who would prefer not to add salt to their water.
+Salt-free water conditioners like the Springwell Futuresoft are becoming a more popular choice nowadays for people who would prefer not to add salt to their water.
 They feature a single tank that treats water with a conditioning media.

 It’s important to note that a salt-free water conditioner doesn’t actually produce soft water.
 Instead, it alters the composition of the hardness mineral ions to prevent them from being able to stick to surfaces and form scale.